[Part 2] What is Ichinoseki and Hiraizumi's "Mochi Honzen"? | Over 300 varieties? A diverse range of "cooked mochi"

 ginger

-"ginger" does not refer to the ginger flavor itself, but rather to a dish of mochi made with a soy sauce-based sauce containing shiitake mushrooms and other ingredients, to which ginger juice has been added.
+"ginger"doesn't refer to a dish that tastes like ginger itself, but rather to a dish of mochi (rice cake) with a soy sauce-based sauce containing ingredients like shiitake mushrooms, to which ginger juice is added.

 The thickened bean paste keeps the food warm, and the ginger has the effect of warming the body, so it can be said to be a way to ward off the chill and stimulate appetite.
 It must have been a welcome bowl of soup, especially in the winter when the cold can be quite intense.